 In order to be promoted to the next grade level, students must maintain satisfactory grades in all classes.
-Students who receive a D or below in English, math, science, social studies and Hawaiian for two or more quarters must participate in a credit recovery course in order to be promoted.
-Make-up courses will be determined by the division head.
+Students who receive an F for the semester in English, or math must participate in a credit recovery course in order to be promoted.
+Make-up courses will be determined by administration.
 Students who fail two or more classes in a school year may be released from Kamehameha Schools.